 Dubai to Abu Dhabi bus fare will cost around 25-AED (which is 7-USD) one-way, total cost round trip is around 14-USD.
 Buses leave around every 10-20 minutes and run from 5AM-12AM.
 So you have plenty of time to explore, especially if you are an early riser!

-These buses come equipped with the works unlike any bus I have ridden before!
-Believe me you will travel as a passenger from Dubai to Abu Dhabi pretty comfortably.
+These buses come equipped with works, unlike any bus I have ridden before!
+Believe me, you will travel as a passenger from Dubai to Abu Dhabi pretty comfortably.
 Seats are in two-seater rows and if a stranger sits next to you, they pretty much stay to themselves.
 These buses are usually cold so make sure you bring something to stay warm.
-They come equipped with reclining seats, air-condidtioning, and a USB plug to charge your electronics.
+They come equipped with reclining seats, air-conditioning, and a USB plug to charge your electronics.
 The buses do have Wifi, but maybe due to my lack of skills with technology, I was unable to log into the network.

 Dubai to Abu Dhabi By Taxi

 If you prefer a little more privacy, then I suggest you catch a taxi from Dubai to Abu Dhabi.
 Taking a taxi is quicker, and more exclusive, but it does come with a cost.
 Your one-way taxi fare can cost close to 70-USD.
 You may be able to bargain with some taxi drivers to negotiate a lower cost.
 But, don’t forget you do have to return and taxi back to Dubai from Abu Dhabi, which is another 70-bucks to fork over.
 Honestly, I would rather save that money for souvenirs, restaurants, and shopping.